andyblac/UI-Minimalist-Custom-Cards/docs/usage/custom_cards/custom_card_andyblac_count_info.md

 ## Usage

-For colours, you can use any colour in your theme that uses the following naming structure `color-red: "241, 139, 130"` or `color-yellow: "252, 214, 99"`,</br>
-so for example `color-background-purple: "var(--color-purple)"` in your theme, you would ignore the text `color-` and just set `background-purple`,</br>
-you can also use custom colours by using for example `rgb(255,0,0)`
+For colours, you can use any colour in your theme that uses the following naming structure `color-red: "241, 139, 130"` or `color-yellow: "252, 214, 99"`, so for example `color-background-purple: "var(--color-purple)"` in your theme, you would ignore the text `color-` and just set `background-purple`, you can also use custom colours by using for example `rgb(255,0,0)`